wanghaisheng/responsive-landing-page-starter/content/blog/en/announcing-the-php-server-sdk-version-3-0-release.md

 For continuously released, modern PHP Frameworks such as Laravel and Symfony, PSR-11 support for v2.0 of the service container has been added with no impact.

 #### `Basic::getCountryPrefix()` return value
 Previously this method would return an integer.
-This value is stored as a string from the API response made to populate it, and could possible contain special characters.
+This value is stored as a string from the API response made to populate it, and could possibly contain special characters.
 Given this, it has been changed to return a string.

 #### KeyPair changes
 The `Vonage\Client\Credentials\Keypair()` object now has an added method to get the `key` returned, `getKey()` This was added to add new testing to make sure that the JWT functionality behaves as expected.